folbo/G1ANT.Docs/g1ant-language/02-language-basics.md

 mouse.click ⟦point⟧41⫽70 type down
 ```

-&gt; Note that your coordinate values can be a bit different from the ones given here.
+> Note that your coordinate values can be a bit different from the ones given here.

 Confused with the lack of the `button` argument?
 You probably expected `mouse.click ⟦point⟧41⫽70 button left type down`, didn’t you?
 Well, you could use it, but it may be skipped in this case, because `left` is the default value.
 Likewise, if you wanted just to make a mouse click, you could also skip the `type` argument — `press` is its default value.